 While some states are forgiving of medical marijuana sales, subjecting them to just sales taxes or no taxes at all, most states ramp the taxes majorly up for recreational marijuana sales.
 For example, in Oregon where there is no statewide sales tax, recreational marijuana sales are hit with a 17% cannabis excise tax, as well as an additional 3% local municipal tax.
 By comparison, Oregon medical marijuana patients pay absolutely nothing in taxes.

 California medical marijuana patients pay a flat 15% excise tax and some local taxes where applicable, but when it comes to recreational marijuana, the state is looking to generate some revenue.
 California adult-use marijuana is subject to the 15% cannabis excise tax, as well as a state retail sales tax of 7.25% and an automatic local sales tax of up to 1%.
 Local municipalities can also impose taxes of up to an additional 15%, meaning recreational sales in California can be taxed as high as 38%.
-That’s a massive difference from the 15%-20% medical patients are paying in the Sunshine State, which may be a reason to get your medical card even in a state with legal recreational marijuana.
+That’s a massive difference from the 15%-20% medical patients are paying in the Golden State, which may be a reason to get your medical card even in a state with legal recreational marijuana.

 For a side-by-side comparison of medical marijuana taxes, recreational marijuana taxes, and mmj patient counts by state, check out the table below.